LexiestLeszek/namegen/README.md

 3. `python namegen.py`

 # Weights, Tensors, nGrams
 In this model, the fourgrams are the frequencies of occurrence of sequences of four symbols, which are stored in the fourgrams tensor called self.fourgrams.
 Basically, these are the weights of the model.
 This tensor is a four-dimensional array, where each axis corresponds to a character index in the itos map.
 The frequency of occurrence of four grams, are stored in the cells of this tensor.
-For example, the value self.fourgrams[1][2][3][4] would contain the frequency of occurrence of the character sequence 'abcd', and the dot has the index of [0] (that is how we understand the beginning and end of the name).
+For example, the value self.fourgrams[1][2][3][4] would contain the frequency of occurrence of the character sequence 'abcd', and the dot has the index of [0] (we need some kind of a token to understand where is the beginning and end of the name, in this case we use the dot).
 They can be stored separately if you add something like torch.save() at the end of load_and_train() method.

 # Usage
 Feel free to fork it and use it however you want.